Nikos Sampson: Imprisonment and later years

 The invasion lost Sampson much of his popular appeal.
 He claimed not to have anticipated the impending coup that had installed him, adding that, after military officers had insisted, he "saw the possibility of civil war and accepted" to prevent the clashes.

 Nonetheless, Sampson was prosecuted and sentenced to 20 years in prison for abuse of power (νόσφιση εξουσίας) in 1976.

 In 1979, only three years into his prison sentence, he was allowed to go to France on medical grounds.
 Living in Neuilly, and then in Fourqueux, he was supported by funds of friends.
 He spent much of his time between Paris and Marseille before returning to Cyprus in June 1990 to complete his sentence.

 Following his release from Nicosia Central Prison in 1992, he went back to the newspaper publishing business.
 He died of cancer on 9 May 2001 in Nicosia at the age of 65.

 He is survived by his wife Vera and two children, one of whom is a lawyer and the other a journalist.
 His son Sotiris Sampson was elected member of the House of Representatives of Cyprus for three terms in a row in Famagusta District.

 Legacy

 Some on the political right in Cyprus refer to Sampson as a hero of the EOKA independence struggle that sought to unify the island with Greece.
 Meanwhile, many on the political left, while acknowledging his contribution to the EOKA struggle, see him as a traitor to the Republic of Cyprus for his involvement in the coup and complicity in the killings of some liberals and leftists.
-Some also point out to the fact that it was in part his actions that led to the division of the island.
+Some also point out that it was in part his actions that led to the division of the island.